 Schedule a Dental Consultation

 Do you need treatment for swollen or sensitive gums?
 Are you already noticing the signs of gum disease?
 Call Tarheel Family and Cosmetic Dentistry today at (919) 551-8847 if you are a new patient.
 Existing patients can call our office at (919) 442-1670.
-For your convenience, you may also request an appointment with Dr. Robinson or a member of his dental team on our website.
+For your convenience, you may also request an appointment with Dr. Cook or a member of her dental team on our website.